-Even if your cockatiel is kept with a male, their breeding session may be a failure.
+Breeding sessions for cockatiels, even with a male present, can still fail.
 This is because younger cockatiels may lack experience, and sometimes the sperm doesn’t reach or fertilize the egg.

 The same process applies to the laying of fertile and infertile eggs.
 You cannot tell the difference at a glance, and most cockatiels will face the same problem.

-It will take a few days for the cockatiel to realize that the egg isn’t developing properly.
+The cockatiel will notice within a few days if the egg isn’t developing correctly.
 More experienced mothers will now force the egg out of the nest.

 Fertilized Vs. Unfertilized Eggs